umons-ig/edl-solution/README.md

 ## 🎯 What You'll Build

-A REST API that wraps the OpenWeatherMap API with:
+A REST API that wraps the Open-Meteo weather API with:
 - ✅ Current weather endpoint
 - ✅ Weather comparison between cities
 - ✅ Error handling